duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/syllabus/syllabus.md

 Introduction to interactive graphics programming for artists.
 Explores object-oriented programming via the Processing programming environment as well as historical and theoretical appreciation of interactivity and computer graphics as artistic media.
 Combines discussions of key concepts from the readings with hands-on Processing projects and critiques.
 No previous programming experience or Instructor: Staff

 ## COURSE DESCRIPTION
 Throughout this course, we will engage with the intersections of critical software development, art and design practice, and contemporary visual culture.
-We will leverage web based platforms a as canvas critique contemporary web culture and interfaces.
+We will leverage web based platforms a as canvas to critique contemporary web culture and interfaces.
 This class aspires to lay the foundation for a deeper understanding of the digital, encouraging the use of the computer as a tool maker and showing its aesthetic and conceptual potentials in the broad range of the arts.

 ## LEARNING OUTCOMES